inbo/tutorials/content/tutorials/git_introduction/index.md

 4. Backup your work
 5. Collaborate on projects

-Next, a hands-on session to use [git with Rstudio](https://inbo.github.io/git-course/course_rstudio.html) is part of the course.
+The hands-on session [git with Rstudio](https://inbo.github.io/git-course/course_rstudio.html) is part of the course.
 It can also be used as a reference to the indidivual steps when using git.

-When looking for a step-wise workflow to use git(hub) with Rstudio, check the [Rstudio workflow](https://inbo.github.io/git-course/workflow_rstudio.html).
+When looking for a quick day-to-day workflow to use git(hub) with Rstudio, check the [Rstudio workflow](https://inbo.github.io/git-course/workflow_rstudio.html).